LocationBartlesville, Oklahoma, United States

 ArchitectFrank Lloyd Wright

-From the architect.
+Text description provided by the architects.
 Completed in 1956, the Price Tower in Bartlesville, Oklahoma is the first and only realized high-rise design project by the famed architect Frank Lloyd Wright.
 Designed as the headquarters for Harold C. Price of the H.C.
 Price Company, a local oil pipeline and chemical firm, the Price Tower is a departure from the prescribed style of Wright.

 Aside from the obvious transition from horizontal to vertical orientation, Wright seems to disregard the openness and flow of space for the way in which the organization of the spaces within the building were generated so much so that during the design phase, Wright incorporated the lines and divisions from the company’s logo.